Canon 1D Mark IV vs Sony A7 III

-The Canon EOS-1D Mark IV and the Sony Alpha A7 III are two digital cameras that were revealed to the public, respectively, in October 2009 and February 2018.
+The Canon EOS-1D Mark IV and the Sony Alpha A7 III are two digital cameras that were announced, respectively, in October 2009 and February 2018.
 The 1D Mark IV is a DSLR, while the A7 III is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark IV) and a full frame (A7 III) sensor.
-The Canon has a resolution of 16 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 16 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 III is considerably smaller (50 percent) than the Canon 1D Mark IV.
 Moreover, the A7 III is substantially lighter (47 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1D Mark IV) and the Sony FE Lens Catalog (A7 III).
 Mirrorless cameras, such as the A7 III, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.